Jira Project Management: A Full Guide for Beginners

 How does Jira work?

-Each Jira issue covers the work that’ll happen for a specific task, whether that’s fixing a bug, working towards a new feature, or any of the other tasks a development team can take care of.
+Each Jira issue covers the work that’ll happen for a specific task, whether that’s fixing a bug, working towards a new feature, or any of the other ongoing projects a development team can take care of.
 Note that some issues — namely Epics — represent a larger body of work, itself broken down into a number of issues.

 But for the purposes of this task, remember that issue means “a thing that needs to get done.”
 Issues have fields you can populate to share specific information, like how much time you think it’ll take to complete, when it’ll be done, as well as multimedia attachments.